+Acknowledgements.
+Nikolaos Evangeliou wishes to acknowledge Mark W. Shephard for providing the CrIS observations.
+Acknowledgements are also owed to Espen Sollum for providing support for the numerous Python scripts used to process CrIS observations and the overall post-processing of all data for this publication.
 Financial support.
-The work was supported by the COMBAT (Quantification of Global Ammonia Sources constrained by a Bayesian Inversion Technique) project funded by ROMFORSK - Program for romforskning of the Research Council of Norway (Project ID: 275407, website:

-- 605 https://prosjektbanken.forskningsradet.no/project/FORISS/275407?Kilde=FORISS&distribution=A - 606 r&chart=bar&calcType=funding&Sprak=no&sortBy=date&sortOrder=desc&resultCount=30&offse - 607 t=0&ProgAkt.3=ROMFORSK-Program+for+romforskning).
-Dr. Ondřej Tichý was supported by the - 608 Czech Science Foundation, grant no. GA24-10400S.
+The work was supported by the COM-BAT (Quantification of Global Ammonia Sources constrained by a Bayesian Inversion Technique) project funded by ROMFORSK - Program for romforskning of the Research Council of Norway (project ID 275407; https: //prosjektbanken.forskningsradet.no/project/FORISS/275407?
+Kilde=FORISS&distribution=Ar&chart=bar&calcType=funding& Sprak=no&sortBy=date&sortOrder=desc&resultCount=30& offset=0&ProgAkt.3=ROMFORSK-Program+for+romforskning, last access: 26 August 2024).
+Ondřej Tichý was supported by the Czech Science Foundation (grant no. GA24-10400S).